 I recently deployed a new server to host this and my other websites.
-Because this is a public facing server, part of this deployment includes securing the accessible ports.
+Because this is a public facing server, part of this deployment includes securing the network.
 To secure SSH I generally limit the users that are allowed to login to the system using AllowUsers directive, disallow root login using PermitRootLogin no and often change the listening port.
 In addition to all this I also usually deploy the denyhosts service, which watches for brute-force attempts and blocks connections from those IPs.
 With this last deployment I learned about a new (to me) feature of denyhosts called Synchronization Mode.
 This setting allows your denyhosts installation to send and/or receive IPs blocked in brute-force attempts.
 This means your denyhosts installation can benefit from the shared blocklists of other hosts.
 In this tutorial I’ll outline the few steps needed to enable denyhosts Synchronization Mode.

 First, if you don’t yet have denyhosts installed, it can be added by installing the denyhosts package: